robertzhidealx/cs466-project/README.md

 Navigate to `http://localhost:3000` in your browser.
 Voila!

-A [screenshot](./webapp.png) of the website is included with this submission for your reference.

 Let us know at any point if you have issues running the code.
 Thank you very much!

+## Achievements

+## Limitations

+## Screenshots

+A [screenshot](./webapp.png) of the website is included with this submission for your reference.

+TODO: add more

+## Empirical evaluation

+Since our tool is essentially a search engine, there is no obvious metric by which we can evaluate its effectiveness against real-time data.

+## Notes

+Besides the Python/JavaScript libraries we utilize, all code was written by the two of us (based to some extent on skeletons provided in prior assignments of this course).